Loading

 Retour

-the BPH welcomes Hugues Berry, head of Inserm’s AI division.
+the BPH welcomed Hugues Berry, head of Inserm’s AI division.

-Throughout the afternoon, members of our teams will take turns
+Throughout the afternoon, members of our teams were invited to

 and the benefits its use can bring